Magnetic levitation: Superconductors

 Superconductors may be considered perfect diamagnets, and completely expel magnetic fields due to the Meissner effect when the superconductivity initially forms; thus superconducting levitation can be considered a particular instance of diamagnetic levitation.
 In a type-II superconductor, the levitation of the magnet is further stabilized due to flux pinning within the superconductor; this tends to stop the superconductor from moving with respect to the magnetic field, even if the levitated system is inverted.

 These principles are exploited by EDS (Electrodynamic Suspension), superconducting bearings, flywheels, etc.

 A very strong magnetic field is required to levitate a train.
-The JR–Maglev trains have superconducting magnetic coils, but the JR–Maglev levitation is not due to the Meissner effect.
+The SCMaglev trains have superconducting magnetic coils, but the SCMaglev levitation is not due to the Meissner effect.

 Rotational stabilization

-A magnet or properly assembled array of magnets can be stably levitated against gravity when gyroscopically stabilized by spinning it in a toroidal field created by a base ring of magnet(s).
+A magnet or properly assembled array of magnets can be stably levitated against gravity when gyroscopically stabilized by spinning it in a properly sized toroidal field created by either, a single magnet, or base of an array of magnets forming a ring and having the necessary toroidal field profile.
 However, this only works while the rate of precession is between both upper and lower critical thresholds—the region of stability is quite narrow both spatially and in the required rate of precession.

 The first discovery of this phenomenon was by Roy M. Harrigan, a Vermont inventor who patented a levitation device in 1983 based upon it.
 Several devices using rotational stabilization (such as the popular Levitron branded levitating top toy) have been developed citing this patent.
 Non-commercial devices have been created for university research laboratories, generally using magnets too powerful for safe public interaction.